Wilsonia (bird)

-Former Wilsonia warblers are 12–13 cm long.
-They have yellow underparts and black head markings in at least the adult male plumage.
-The hooded warbler and Wilson's warbler have plain olive green-brown backs, while the Canada warbler has grey upperparts and also migrates much further than the others.

-The breeding habitat is broadleaved woodlands with dense undergrowth.
-These birds nest low in a bush or on the ground, laying 3–6 eggs in a cup nest.

-Former Wilsonia warblers feed on insects, often caught by flycatching, and they have distinctive songs and loud chip calls.

 Taxonomy

 Some authorities previously suggested that the genus Wilsonia should include the red-faced warbler, which is generally put in the genus Cardellina.
 Genetic research has however indicated that the type species of Wilsonia, the hooded warbler, is only distantly related to Wilson's and Canada warblers, and is instead closely related to the type species of Setophaga (American redstart S. ruticilla).
 As the name Setophaga (published in 1827) takes priority over Wilsonia (published in 1838), hooded warbler has accordingly been transferred to Setophaga.
 The other two former Wilsonia species are indeed closely related to the red-faced warbler, and have thus been transferred to Cardellina.
 These changes have been universally accepted among relevant regional and global checklists, including by the North American Classification Committee of the AOU and the IOC.

 This genus was named to commemorate the American ornithologist Alexander Wilson.